• Skip to main content

 • Velcro patches for customizing your backpack.

-The 6 Best Backpacks for Rucking
+Best Backpack for Rucking in 2025

 Now you know what to look for in a rucking backpack, here are six of our favorites, all tried and tested just for you!